DidoNikolovV/User-Management-System/README.md

         Update url, username, and password as needed.

     Save the changes.

+3. **Run the application**

 The API will start running at http://localhost:8080.
+The default credentials for accessing the API are as follows:

+    Username: admin
+    Password: 12345
-You can now explore the endpoints using your preferred API client or tools like Postman.
+    You can now explore the endpoints using your preferred API client.

 Dependencies
     Spring Boot: Simplifies the development of production-ready Spring applications.
     Spring Data JPA: Simplifies data access using the Java Persistence API (JPA).
     MySQL: In-memory database for development and testing.